 The first case completed at the ECCC was that of Kaing Guek Eav, known as “Comrade Duch” during his administration of the infamous Tuol Sleng prison and the Santebal, a special branch of internal security for the Khmer Rouge.
 He was indicted on July 31, 2007, and went to trial on September 17, 2009.
 The indictment contained multiple counts of violations of Cambodian law, crimes against humanity, and war crimes.
 The trial concluded on November 27, 2010.
 Kaing Guek Eav was convicted on all counts on July 26, 2010, and sentenced to thirty-five years in prison.

 Also indicted on September 15, 2010, was Ieng Sary, the Deputy Prime Minister for Foreign Affairs for the Khmer Rouge.
 Ieng is alleged to have been involved with planning and execution of the extermination plans of the government and is charged with multiple counts of violations of Cambodian law, crimes against humanity, war crimes, and genocide.
-Ieng’s trial also began on June 27, 2011.
+His trial also began on June 27, 2011.
+The proceedings against Ieng Sary were terminated on 14 March 2013, and he died the very same day.

 For more information, visit www.eccc.gov.kh/en.